No matter what your current open rates are for your eCommerce email list, we can all agree that we want to improve them.

 Open-Rates Are Important but Keep Things Well-Rounded

-Open-rates are a vital metric to measuring the success of your campaigns, and focusing on improving them is always a good idea.
+Open-rates are a vital metric for measuring the success of your campaigns, and focusing on improving them is always a good idea.

 Keep in mind though, that it’s only one piece of a well-rounded marketing plan.